Archived: SurroundMonitor 11900

 The Loudness Meter (right, marked with white frame) acc. to current guidelines (EBU R128, ITU-R BS.1770/1771, ATSC A/85, ARIB) shows from left to right three channel groups: the first group displays the RLB weighted loudness for each channel with additional True Peak bargraphs, the second group displays the summed momentary loudness of all channels ("M"), the integrated mean momentary value for a dynamic time period (shortterm "S"), and the loudness value of an integrated longterm reading ("I"), the third group displays the new LRA instrument in "MagicLRA + I + Num" mode.

-The Peak Program Meter (right, marked with a white frame) shows several channel groups (up to four, depending on the selected format).
+The Peak Program Meter (right, marked with a white frame) displays several channel groups (up to four depending on the selected format).
 The picture shows: peak level of each channel acc. to selected standard with additional peak hold and SPL RMS indicators, bargraph with summed SPL level, pair of bargraphs for the display of an internal generated downmix signal.

 The Surround Sound Analyzer (House display, above left, marked with a white frame) is a powerful tool for visualizing the interaction of all important parameters of surround signals.
 The dynamic behaviour of all display elements corresponds to the subjective listening impression, enabling you to see the balance of a surround programme intuitively and at a glance.